-These may contain all the information from a simple project site but also contain a library of important reference material - perhaps datasets or publications resulting from the project activities.
+These may contain all the information from a simple project site but also contain a library of some important reference material - perhaps datasets or publications resulting from the project activities.
 These materials can be of considerable academic value, although unless the project has had a very high-profile, they are unlikely to provide the most visible location.
-Funding bodies are generally likely to require the deposition of important datasets in some form of archive (e.g. the Economic and Social Data Service9 (ESDS) or UK Data Archive Store).
+Funding bodies are generally likely to require the deposition of important datasets in some form of archive (e.g. the UK National Archive for major ESRC-funded datasets or UKDA Store for self-archiving of smaller collections).
 These major repositories are effectively very large reference sites.
-Similarly, there is increasing interest from universities in the collation of all their staff's publications into institutional repositories and Research Councils UK require the upload of all publications and outputs arising from the projects they fund.
-In addition to publishers' own websites and library catalogues, publication details are becoming increasingly searchable and retrievable by multiple routes and there is a growing trend towards pay-to-publish models for Open Access content.
-A final consideration is that the original author will rarely have the rights to put copyrighted material on their own website for general distribution, hence it may not currently be possible to share the most prestigious project publications in this way.
-Although useful for workin-progress, project-specific sites rarely provide the best long-term containers for important research materials, which are better placed into well- recognised, maintained archives and repositories.
+Similarly, there is increasing interest from universities in the collation of all their staff's publications into institutional repositories and ESRC require the inclusion of publications arising from the projects they fund within ESRC SocietyToday.
+In addition to publishers' own websites and library catalogues, publication details are becoming increasingly searchable and retrievable by multiple routes.
+A final consideration is that the original author will rarely have the rights to put copyrighted material on their own website for general distribution, hence the most prestigious outputs cannot readily be shared in this way.
+Although useful for work-in-progress, project-specific sites rarely provide the best long-term containers for important research materials, which are better placed into wellrecognised, maintained archives and repositories.